- Why is this drug prescribed?

 Possible food and drug interactions when taking this medication.

-If Cipro is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-These drugs include:
+If Inderal is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your doctor before combining Inderal with the following:

 - Phenytoin (Dilantin)